UCP 600 and Letters of Credit | TFG 2025 Guide [FREE INFOGRAPHIC]

 The Uniform Customs & Practice for Documentary Credits (UCP 600) is a set of rules agreed by the International Chamber of Commerce, which apply to finance institutions which issue Letters of Credit – financial instruments helping companies finance trade.
 Many banks and lenders are subject to this regulation, which aims to standardise international trade, reduce the risks of trading goods and services, and govern trade.

 An accompaniment to the UCP 600 is the International Standard Banking Practice for the Examination of Documents under Documentary Credits (ISBP), ICC Publication 745.
-It assists with understanding whether a document complies with the terms of Letters of Credit.
+This helps with understanding whether a document complies with the terms of Letters of Credit.

 Credits that are issued and governed by UCP 600 will be interpreted in line with the entire set of 39 articles contained in UCP 600.
 However, exceptions to the rules can be made by express modification or exclusion.